 4. The Secret of Royal Japanese Surname

-In principle, the Emperor, the prince, and the kings with palace titles were considered to be the rulers, while those with family names were considered to be the ruled.
+In principle, the Emperor, the prince, and the kings with palace titles were considered the rulers, while those with family names were considered the ruled.

-At the Imperial Court, it was the Emperor’s authority to grant a “family name,” and taking a family name meant accepting the Emperor’s rule.
+At the Imperial Court, the Emperor had the authority to grant a “family name,” and taking a family name meant accepting the Emperor’s rule.

-However, the “family name” originated from the common name given by samurai and aristocrats to themselves, and “family names” was not considered an official designation at the Imperial Court.
+However, the “family name” originated from the common name given by samurai and aristocrats to themselves, and “family names” were not considered an official designation at the Imperial Court.

 5. Origins of Japanese last names

-Japanese last names originally consisted of several basic surnames.
-They were progressively divided into branches and new surnames were produced.
-The core of the basic last names is the surname that came from the Emperor’s family.
+Japanese last names originally consisted of several essential surnames.
+They were progressively divided into branches, and new surnames were produced.
+The core of the essential last names is the surname of the Emperor’s family.

 Although the emperors themselves did not have surnames, the surnames of the descended imperial family members became the fundamental surnames.
-The surnames of other ancient powerful families/clans and the surnames of Shinto priests were also significant elements of the basic last names.
+The surnames of other ancient, powerful families/clans and the surnames of Shinto priests were also significant elements of the essential last names.

-From these fundamental surnames, a large number of last names were produced.
+A large number of last names were produced from these fundamental surnames.
 Among them, the most common last names were those derived from place names.

-For example, during the Heian period (794-1185), the Fujiwara Hokke (the northern house) held important positions at the imperial court in the capital, but many local bureaucrats who were not of high family background went down to the provinces themselves and settled in the areas where they were assigned to perform their duties.
+For example, during the Heian period (794-1185), the Fujiwara Hokke (the northern house of the Fujiwara clan) held important positions at the imperial court in the capital, but many local bureaucrats who were not of high family background went down to the provinces themselves and settled in the areas where they were assigned to perform their duties.

 They eventually came to take the name of the place where they lived as their surname.

 Second only to last names derived from place names, last names derived from the topography and condition of the land are the most common.
-About 80% of Japan is mountainous area, and the few plains are mostly plowed and turned into rice paddies.
+About 80% of Japan is mountainous, and the few plains are mostly plowed and turned into rice paddies.

 For this reason, surnames with “山 (mountain)” and “田 (rice paddy)” are overwhelmingly common.
 In addition, surnames derived from the direction, occupation, etc. have a long history, too.